degiz/kobo2calibre/README.md

 # kobo2Calibre

 Embed highlights from Kobo device in Calibre book.
 Tested on the books converted using [calibre-kobo-driver](https://github.com/jgoguen/calibre-kobo-driver).
+Books converted using a different tool will most probably not work.

 The plugin will: